-- ♦ "at the instructor's convenience" does not guarantee the instructor's availability to allow for "make-up" material within the required timeframe; therefore every effort should be made to attend all scheduled exams and laboratory sessions. - ◆ ◆ sending an email/text or leaving a voice-message is not considered "adequate" in terms of contacting the instructor.
+- ♦ "at the instructor's convenience" does not guarantee the instructor's availability to allow for "make-up" material within the required timeframe; therefore every effort should be made to attend all scheduled exams and laboratory sessions. - $\bullet \bullet$ sending an email/text or leaving a voice-message is not considered "adequate" in terms of contacting the instructor.

+OFFICE HOURS: The instructor will try to be available during the regularly scheduled office hours.
+Appointments for office consultations during other-than-posted times may be scheduled by contacting the instructor directly.

+HOMEWORK & LAB ASSIGNMENTS: The due-date for all homework and (non-report based) lab assignments will be specified at the time that they are assigned.
+(Note - they will typically be due by the end of the next lecture/lab session.)

+Homework assignments must be submitted in the form of neat and orderly hand-calculations that are written either in the space provided on the handouts or written in-order on blank sheets of paper, single-sided, stapled together.

-- OFFICE HOURS: The instructor will try to be available during the regularly scheduled office hours.
-Appointments for office consultations during other-than-posted times may be scheduled by contacting the instructor directly. - LAB ASSIGNMENTS: The due-date for all (non-report based) lab assignments will be specified at the time that they are assigned.
-(Note they will typically be due by the end of the next lecture/lab session.) - LAB REPORTS: All required lab reports are due one week after completion of the associated laboratory experiment. - All lab experiments must be completed individually with no collaboration between students.
-Note that referring to any reports/projects that were submitted by other students during previous semesters is considered collaboration. - All lab reports must be submitted electronically as an email-attachment, sent to the instructor's email address, in the form of a single Microsoft Word document (.doc, .docx) or Adobe Acrobat document (.pdf) that contains all of the report information including any required text, data tables, figures, plots, and/or sample calculations.
+LAB REPORTS: All required lab reports are due one week after completion of the associated laboratory experiment.

+All lab submissions must be completed individually with no collaboration between students.
+Note that referring to reports/assignments that were submitted by other students during previous semesters is considered collaboration.

+All lab submissions must be submitted electronically as an email-attachment, sent to the instructor's email address, in the form of a single Microsoft Word document (.doc, .docx) or Adobe Acrobat document (.pdf) that contains all of the report information including any required text, data tables, figures, plots, and/or sample calculations.

-The "Subject" of the email must be "REET 2020" and the attached file must be named in the following format:
+The "Subject" of the email must be "ECET 3000" and the attached file must be named in the following format:

-2020-LabXX-Lastname

-★(No spaces in the file name)
+3000-LabXX-Lastname ←(No spaces in the file name)